-- To motivate our executive officers and align their interests with those of our stockholders we provide annual incentives designed to reward our executive officers for the attainment of short-term goals, and long-term incentives designed to reward them for increasing stockholder value over time. - Performance-based compensation generally represents approximately half of our named executive officers' total target direct compensation. - Our compensation program is designed to reward exceptional and sustained performance.
+- To motivate our executive officers and align their interests with those of our stockholders, we provide annual incentives designed to reward our executive officers for the attainment of short-term goals and long-term incentives designed to reward them for increasing stockholder value over time. - Performance-based and at-risk compensation represents over 75% of our named executive officers' total target direct compensation. - In keeping with our pay for performance philosophy, our executive officers must deliver results that exceed the target level of performance in order to receive above median market compensation.
+Performance below the target level of performance will result in below median market compensation. - Our compensation program is designed to reward exceptional and sustained performance.
 By combining a three-year vesting period for equity awards with a mandatory one-year holding period following vesting (and policies prohibiting hedging or pledging of such shares), a substantial portion of the value of our executives' compensation package is tied to changes in our stock price, and therefore at-risk, for a significant period of time.
 The Compensation Committee believes this design provides an effective way to link executive compensation to long-term stockholder returns.

-2015 Results and Highlights
+2016 Results and Highlights

-We achieved the following financial and strategic results in 2015:
+We achieved the following financial and strategic results in 2016: